ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Example: `Set-OrganizationSegment -Identity c96e0837-c232-4a8a-841e-ef45787d8fcd -UserGroupFilter "Department -eq 'HRDept'"`

-    In this example, for the segment that has the GUID *c96e0837-c232-4a8a-841e-ef45787d8fcd*, we are updating the department name to "HRDept".
+    In this example, for the segment that has the GUID *c96e0837-c232-4a8a-841e-ef45787d8fcd*, we updated the department name to "HRDept".

 When you have finished editing segments for your organization, you can proceed to [define](#part-2-define-information-barrier-policies) or [edit](#edit-a-policy) information barrier policies.